jamesplease/redux-resource/docs/introduction/similar-projects.md

 #### [redux-resources](https://github.com/travisbloom/redux-resources)

-A short list of things that redux-resources does differently is:
+A short list of things that redux-resources does differently from this library
+is:

 1. resources are split up in the store based on the requests that you make. resourceful-redux stores all resources of the same type into a single list,